rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 I hated each of the steps from the gear truck, carrying my tent and duffel, to my tent site.
 I was so tired I just dropped all my shit, grabbed what I needed for a shower and left.
-I was in a better mood after a shower, so I put the tent up then, and headed off to schedule a massage which I had been saving for day three, knowing I was going to feel like garbage.
+I was in a better mood after a shower, so I put the tent up and headed off to schedule a massage which I had been saving for day three, knowing I was going to feel like hot summer garbage.

-After the massage I went over to bike tech to figure out why I kept getting flats.
-It took us a _lot_ of searching to ultimately find the needle-sized puncture but we couldn't find what had been causing it.
+After the massage I paid another visit to bike tech to get to the bottom of why I kept getting flats.
+It took us a _lot_ of searching to find the needle-sized puncture but we couldn't find what exactly had been causing it.
 We opted for a new tire and tube, bringing my daily total up to _five_ inner tubes.
 While the tech installed the new tire, I helped some other bike techs set up their tent, as they were not staying in a hotel that evening like the others were.

 At this point, I was a pro.

 Somewhere between first and second dinner, somebody reminded me that we did quadbuster that morning.

-With the brutal heat, the sun cooking my brain, I had forgotten all about it.
+In the brutal heat with the sun cooking my brain, I had forgotten all about it.

 ## Day Four, Santa Maria (91 miles)

 I am become bicycle, pedaller of worlds.

-By the beginning of day four, everybody had more or less gotten into a groove myself included.
+By the beginning of day four, everybody had more or less gotten into a groove, myself included.
 As Harley put it "you become a cycling machine."
 The kind of machine that says things like "on your left" when passing somebody in the chow line.

 [Leaving Paso Robles](https://twitter.com/agentdero/status/1136273329864634368)
 was _another_ epic long journey from bike parking to the starting line.